MichaelZelensky/budgetclick-2026/docs/storage.md

 # Storage Configuration

 BudgetClick supports local and remote storage.
-The storage type is controlled by user settings.
+The storage type is controlled by enviroment variables.
+The storage path is stored in the user settings.

 ## Local Storage